 0.4, increasing the sensitivity of our model to predicting a positive cancer classification.
 While this might result in more overall misclassifications, we are now missing fewer of the cases we are trying to detect: actual cancer patients.

-intercept, and a threshold of
+.predict() method uses a default threshold of